Charlotte Aïssé: Lettres de Mademoiselle Aïssé à Madame C…

 Portrait engraved by F. Wexelberg.
 It served as the frontispiece of the second edition of the Lettres de Mademoiselle Aïssé (Lausanne, 1788).

 Her letters to her friend Julie Calandrini (1668–1754), were first published with notes attributed to Voltaire (1787).
 They were republished the following year and throughout the 19th century.
 Their recipient was not correctly identified until the 1806 edition.

 Letter VII, dated Paris, 1727, was adapted by Leonora Blanche Alleyne as The Man in White and illustrated by Henry Justice Ford in The Red True Story Book (1895).

 It has been argued that the letters were heavily rewritten before their posthumous publication, based on stylistic differences with rare surviving manuscripts.

 Mlle Aïssé in fiction

 Mlle Aïssé may have inspired Abbé Prévost's Histoire d'une Grecque moderne (1740) and Claire de Duras's Ourika (1823).

-She has been the subject of three plays:
+She was the subject of three plays: